richardpct/aws-terraform-tuto07/README.md

 }
 ```

-Except the Nat Gateway, only the bastion still require an Elastic IP, the web
+The Nat Gateway and the bastion still require an Elastic IP, the web servers
-servers don't need it anymore because a public IP will automatically assign to
+don't need it anymore because some publics IP will automatically assign to the
-the Load Balancer:
+Load Balancer:

 ```
 resource "aws_eip" "nat" {